Treason Act 1495: Background

-The Act
+The act

-The Act states that a person serving the king de facto for the time being is not guilty of treason, or of any other offence, if he wages war against the king de jure.
-William Blackstone wrote that the Act is "declaratory of the common law."
+The act states that a person serving the king de facto for the time being is not guilty of treason, or of any other offence, if he wages war against the king de jure.
+William Blackstone wrote that the act is "declaratory of the common law."

-Legacy
+Subsequent developments

-In 1662, the Act was cited by Sir Harry Vane in his treason trial following the Restoration.
-He was one of those accused of serving with Oliver Cromwell against the king during the English Civil War, and in his defence he relied upon the Act.
-However the court ruled that the Act was only intended to protect those who fought for a king, not to protect rebels who fought to abolish the monarchy.
+In 1662, the act was cited by Sir Harry Vane in his treason trial following the Restoration.
+He was one of those accused of serving with Oliver Cromwell against the king during the English Civil War, and in his defence he relied upon the act.
+However the court ruled that the act was only intended to protect those who fought for a king, not to protect rebels who fought to abolish the monarchy.
 He was convicted and executed.

-The Act is still in force today, and was applied to Scotland following the passage of the Treason Act 1708.
+The act is still in force today, and was applied to Scotland following the passage of the Treason Act 1708 (7 Ann. c.
+21).

 Other countries

 In New Zealand, the Crimes Act 1961 provides that obedience to the laws of a person with "possession de facto of the sovereign power" is protected from criminal responsibility.